Chart Color Schemes

 Rosslyn Park's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-The most prevalent medical conditions are arthritis (7.9%) and diabetes (5.7%), with 70.0% of residents reporting no medical ailments.
-This compares to 72.6% in Greater Adelaide.
-Rosslyn Park has a higher proportion of seniors aged 65 and over at 29.6% (446 people), compared to Greater Adelaide's 23.6%.
-Health outcomes among seniors are particularly strong, outperforming the general population in health metrics.
+Rosslyn Park has a higher proportion of seniors aged 65+, at 29.7% (448 people), compared to Greater Adelaide's 23.6%.
+Despite this, health outcomes among seniors are notably strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health